-- staff calmly support the student to de-escalate - staff implement the strategies in a student's individual behaviour support plan - staff may seek further support from the class teacher, an Inclusion Team member, the Deputy Principal or Principal with the Behaviour Referral form (Appendix 5) - parents/carers are notified and - the referring staff member ensures that the incident is recorded on OneSchool.
+- staff calmly support the student to de-escalate - staff implement the strategies in a student's behaviour support plan - staff may seek further support through a referral to the DLT - the staff member observing the incident makes the OneSchool incident report.
+Relief teachers use the behaviour incident form (Appendix 8) - parents/carers are notified.